alvarogarcia7/haskell-simple-sessions/tictactoe/README.md

   * for rows, using `any` to assert matching the three equal elements
   * for columns:
     * Up to commit 6b4889ef02c6536d8b74b2b79ab5c1c7685ab19a, using a manual check
+    * The columns can be checked as the rows if the matrix is transposed